 – Many people start with various online initiatives but do not achieve such success, especially in such a short time.
 What was the key to your success in your opinion?
 How have you attracted so many readers in such a short time?

 – After how many months of running the group did you decide to devote yourself to it full-time?
 How did you combine your professional responsibilities with the growing ‘Happy in business’ community?
-Did you use a virtual assistant, outsourced household duties?
+Did you use a virtual assistant or outsourced household duties?

 As I said earlier – I’ve been a full-time blogger since February 2018.
-However, from the very beginning I had it on my agenda.
-How have I combined work, family life (I am a single mother to an 8-years old) and tango?
-I tried to make most of every moment.
+However, from the very beginning, I had it on my agenda.
+How have I combined work, family life (I am a single mother to an 8-years old), and tango?
+I tried to make the most of every moment.
 I hardly ever had time to rest.
 I am not trying to persuade anyone to follow this lifestyle (on the contrary!), because at some point I was really fed up with everything.
-One day I just realised I won’t be able to do it all without any support and started using the services of virtual assistants, and also Magda – a non-virtual right-hand woman – who supports me in various projects and takes care of order in the group.
+One day I just realized I won’t be able to do it all without any support and started using the services of virtual assistants, and also Magda – a non-virtual right-hand woman – who supports me in various projects and takes care of orders in the group.
 I’m also outsourcing some household duties and also get some help from my mother.

-– Let’s talk a bit about building engagement in the group members and among readers of your blog.
-What makes people want to return to your group, blog or newsletter every day?
+– Let’s talk a bit about building engagement with the group members and among readers of your blog.
+What makes people want to return to your group, blog, or newsletter every day?

-I have taken a very serious approach to building engagement in the group from the very beginning.
+I have taken a very serious approach to build engagement in the group from the very beginning.
 First, I watched what was going on in other groups.
 I read everything out there about how to create an engaged group.
-But above all, I tried to think what would be really valuable for the group members.
+But above all, I tried to think about what would be really valuable for the group members.
 I’m constantly testing different ideas and checking what works.
-But it’s really the fact that I do not tolerate any hatespeak.
-In the group we have positive women and a fantastic atmosphere.
-Probably thanks to this, the ladies in the group feel confident to share things and engage, because it’s a safe space for them, in which no one will criticize them, will not laugh at them or mock them.
+But it’s really the fact that I do not tolerate any hate-speak.
+In the group, we have positive women and a fantastic atmosphere.
+Probably thanks to this, the ladies in the group feel confident to share things and engage because it’s a safe space for them, in which no one will criticize them, will not laugh at them, or mock them.
 They all support each other and help each other.

 On the blog, I try to publish content that I would like to read myself.
 Same with the podcast – “meat only” content without unnecessary embellishment or small-talk4 about nothing.